 Banks and financial firms are doing it.
 Auto manufacturers are doing it.
 So why shouldn’t people?
 Since the 2016 Brexit vote, dozens of the world’s largest corporations have announced plans to relocate outside the United Kingdom.
 Why?
 So they could continue doing business in the European Union, the world’s largest and most frictionless trading bloc.

-Anything we write about life in the UK post-March 2019 is essentially guesswork.
+Anything we write about life in the UK post-31 October 2019 is essentially guesswork.
 Somebody pass the tea leaves and tarot cards.

 WHAT WE KNOW

-In the event the current proposed deal between the May government and the European Union passes, there will be a transitional period that will give UK citizens a brief window to move within the EU without the additional barriers usually faced by third-country nationals.
+In the event Boris Johnson or Jeremy Hunt somehow reaches a new exit agreement with the European Union passes, there will be a transitional period that will give UK citizens a brief window to move within the EU without the additional barriers usually faced by third-country nationals.
 So if they want to make use of this “limited-time offer” to make the move to the continent, now would be the time to start researching if and where they might like to set up home.
-BUT, that’s only if Prime Minister Theresa May’s version of Brexit passes the British parliament.

 This also goes for EU nationals contemplating a move to the UK, for whom it may also be a “now or never” scenario.